 - Coding best practices and tips

-Prerequisite experience and sofware: none, although some familiarity with MEDITECH is helpful.
+Prerequisite experience and software: none, although some familiarity with MEDITECH is helpful.
 SQL Server Management Studio 2016 or newer installed on your desktop or laptop.
 (Available as a free download from Microsoft.)

 See our events page for upcoming DR101 class dates.

 Ready for more?
 Take the next step!
 This intermediate-level T-SQL class is for the report writer looking to move beyond the basics.
 We'll discuss the specific challenges of developing reports from Data Repository, while working with realistic scenarios from typical MEDITECH environments.
 You'll learn about the most frequently used T-SQL system functions to make your code more efficient, and how to create stored procedure objects as the basis for your reports.

 - JOIN techniques in DR

 - Commonly used system functions